 Have you been seeing a lot of spiders in and around your home?
 Pest Control of Miami will get rid of spiders as well as all of the other little creepy crawlers that the spiders feed on inside your home.
 We will also place a barrier outside to keep them all from coming back in.

 Black widow spiders are one of the many spiders in Miami, Florida.
 As black widow spiders are somewhat timid, they are usually found by accident when someone reaches into secluded areas or pulls on rarely used clothing.
 If you happen to be working in construction or maintenance or any other field that may require you to lift boards, firewood, or reach into storage boxes it is recommended that you wear gloves in order to prevent being bitten by a hidden spider.
 Also, be sure to check any clothing that has been lying around in a garage, shed, or truck before putting it on as black widow spider may have taken up residence within it.

 Southern Black Widow: Most common of the native widow spiders.
-It is the epitome of the classic widow spider, occurring in all the normal widow spider habitats.
-It is a glossy jet black all over, including body and legs.
-The only red marks are the bright red hourglass mark on the underside of the abdomen, and a red spot just behind and above the spinnerets.
-It occurs throughout the state.
+It is the representation of the classic widow spider, occurring in every normal widow habitat.
+It’s glossy jet black body and legs are very distinctive as is the noticeable red hourglass marking on the abdomen’s underside.
+If you’re close enough you can also observe a red spot that is located directly behind and above the spinnerets.

 Pest Control of Miami, Florida: Brown Recluse Spiders